Water supply and sanitation in the Wellington Region: Wellington metropolitan area

 The supply of water to the Wellington region is potentially vulnerable to significant disruption in the event of failures caused by a major earthquake.

 An application in 2017 by Wellington Water for an easement for a storage reservoir referenced a 2009 study conducted by GNS Science of possible earthquake damage to the water network.
-This study estimated that for a magnitude 7.5 Richter scale earthquake, there would be about 30 breaks on the main trunk pipelines and 60 breaks on the smaller branch lines.
+This study estimated that for a magnitude 7.5 Richter scale earthquake, there would be about 30 breaks on the bulk water (main trunk) pipelines and 60 breaks on the smaller branch lines.
 There could be as many as 8,000 breaks in the Wellington City local supply network.
 Bulk water supply and treatment facilities are also expected to suffer damage requiring repair.
 Wellington Water and Greater Wellington Regional Council estimated that it would take around 60‐70 days to restore bulk water supply to parts of the Wellington metropolitan area.
 It could take several years to fully repair damage to the local water distribution network resulting from a severe earthquake, as much of the network may have to be rebuilt.

 A wide range of projects are being undertaken to improve resilience, including the construction of additional reservoirs.